Da1koN1nja/image_captioning-pytorch-en-de/README.md

 7) if you want to run on your own images use get_image.py --image=(Path of of image here), --lang=(which language you want to decode to)
 Notes:
 if you want to change model architectures, you can use the config.py file.
 CNN architectures that work are VGG-16 (vgg16) and ResNet-50 (resnet50).
 RNN uses LSTM (lstm) or GRU (gru).
-This code can definitely be improved upon.
+This code can definitely be improved upon and again, have to reiterate, VERY ugly.